Registration Steps - New Students

-- All new interrnational students --check in the International Student and Scholars Office; 190 Hubert H. Humphrey Center, West Bank.
+- All new international students, check in at the International Student and Scholars Office; 190 Hubert H. Humphrey Center, West Bank

-Registrations must be done before the first day of class.
+Registrations must be completed before the first day of class.
 Registrations that occur any later will be assessed late registration fees that are the responsibility of the student.

 If you need to make changes to your registration please know the policies in advance: http://onestop.umn.edu/registration/change/index.html